Cambridge Healthtech Institute's

 Annick de Bruin, MBA, Director, Research Services, Center for Information

 Phyllis Kaplan, Trial Volunteer and Patient with T1D

-receptivity to virtual trial models and the latest technologies).
-The 2019 CISCRP Perceptions & Insights study is the largest global study of its kind (over 12,400 responses from around the world, including experiences of 3,600+ prior
+patient receptivity to virtual trial models and the latest technologies).
+The 2019 CISCRP Perceptions & Insights study is the largest global study of its kind (over 12,400 responses from around the world, including experiences

-study participants), offering robust global insights that audience members can directly apply within their own organizations.
-Learn what information is critical to support the participation decision-making process from the patient’s
+of 3,600+ prior study participants), offering robust global insights that audience members can directly apply within their own organizations.
+Learn what information is critical to support the participation decision-making process

 2:30 CASE STUDY CO-PRESENTATION: Co-Creating with Patients to Create a Better Clinical Trial Experience